| Home | New Testament Studies | Luke Table of Contents | Previous Section | Next Section |

 NASB (UPDATED) TEXT: LUKE 17:20-21

-20Now having been questioned by the Pharisees as to when the kingdom of God was coming, He answered them and said, "The kingdom of God is not coming with signs to be observed; 21nor will they say, 'Look, here it is!' or, 'There it is!'
-For behold, the kingdom of God is in your midst."
+by the Pharisees as to when the kingdom of God was coming, He answered them and said, "The kingdom of God is not coming with signs to be observed;

 17:20 "Now having been questioned by the Pharisees" They had been present in the crowd which followed Jesus.
 They were present at all of Jesus' public teaching times and miracles.
+They did not seek illumination but an opportunity to condemn Him.

-▣ "when the kingdom of God was coming" The Pharisees (see SPECIAL TOPIC: PHARISEES) were particularly interested in the afterlife, in contradistinction to the Sadducees (see SPECIAL TOPIC: SADDUCEES), who denied it.
+▣ "when the kingdom of God was coming" The Pharisees were particularly interested in the afterlife, in contradistinction to the Sadducees (see SPECIAL TOPIC: SADDUCEES), who denied it.
 This is similar to the questions asked by several disciples in Mark 13:4.
 Luke's Gospel is unique in that it divides Jesus' eschatological discussion into two separate passages, Luke 17:20-37 and Luke 21.
 In both Matthew and Mark this eschatological passage is in one chapter (cf. Matthew 24 and Mark 13).
 Jesus may have repeated these teachings in different places at different times.

 SPECIAL TOPIC: THE KINGDOM OF GOD